Khapra beetle bulletin

 Khapra beetle (Trogoderma granarium) is Australia’s number two National Priority Plant Pest and the number one plant priority pest for grains.
 It is not present in Australia, but it is a highly invasive pest that poses a major threat to Australia’s grains industry.
-The species feeds directly on goods such as stored grain and dry food stuffs, which can result in significant damage.
-Infested goods may also become contaminated with beetles and cast larval skins and hairs, which can be a health risk and are difficult to remove from grain storage structures and transport vessels.'
+It feeds directly on goods such as stored grain and dry food stuffs, which can result in significant damage.
+Infested goods may become contaminated with beetles and cast larval skins and hairs, which can be a health risk and are difficult to remove from grain storage structures and transport vessels.

 What does it look like?

-Adults are 1.6–3mm long.
-They are oval shaped and light yellowish brown to dark brown in colour.
+Adults are 1.6–3mm long, oval shaped and light yellowish brown to dark brown in colour.
 Adult beetles have many fine hairs and indistinct markings on their wing covers.
 When viewed from the side, the adult beetle’s partly concealed head and downward facing mouthparts can be seen (Figure 2).